Apply to the University Honors College

 Transfer applicants intending to start at PSU in Winter or Spring terms must apply to the Honors College by the deadlines listed above.
 Sophomore and Junior transfer applications received after the deadline may not be approved in time for students to participate in UHC early registration but may be considered for the following term.
 Follow the instructions listed above to apply.

-To be considered for the Honors College, applicants must answer the following essay questions (minimum of 250 words each).
+To be considered for the Honors College, applicants must answer the following essay questions.
 The minimum word requirement for each essay answer is 300 words; 500 words is the maximum.
 We suggest you write and edit your responses in a separate document and paste them into this application.

 For further information about the vibrant community, interdisciplinary curriculum, and research opportunities, visit University Honors College.